 Edwin was born in Brixton 13 March 1895, the youngest son of Mr. and Mrs. Herbert Edwards.
 Educated at St. John's College, Brixton and at Dulwich, Edwin was commissioned into the 3rd Battalion of the Bedfordshire Regiment June 1913.
 He was noted as being a good left handed tennis player and was 'fond of boating'.

 Second Lieutenant Edwards joined the 1st Battalion on the Western Front at Paris early September and fought through the Battles of the Marne and the Aisne, before being badly wounded at Givenchy, during the Battle of La Bassee, on the 15th October.

-He died from his wounds some months later at Fishmonger's Hall hospital for Officers, London Bridge, and lies in the Long Ditton (St.Mary) Churchyard.
+He died from his wounds some months later at Fishmonger's Hall hospital for Officers, London Bridge, from exhaustion which ultimately caused heart failure, and lies in the Long Ditton (St.Mary) Churchyard.

 His service record is held at the National Archives under reference WO339/9003.

 Killed in action 15th January 1915, aged 39